Think of seals and odds are you’ll picture the craggy coasts of Northern California or the frigid waters of Oregon’s shores.

 That decimation began when ancient Polynesians first arrived in Hawaii.

 The animal was an effortless mark.
-Enormous, largely passive and slow-moving, they were harpooned for meat, oil, pelts; even scared off by the Polynesians’ dogs.
-By the 19th century, they were hunted to near-extinction, while fisherman began slaughtering the animal because of its large consumption of fish.
+Enormous, largely passive, and slow-moving, they were harpooned for meat, oil, pelts; even scared off by the Polynesians’ dogs.
+By the 19th century, they were hunted to near-extinction, while fishermen began slaughtering the animal because of its large consumption of fish.
 Presently, only two out of ten pups born in the main breeding colony of the French Frigate Shoals survive their second birthday; as a whole, the mammal faces a number of threats, from invasive species and overfishing to rising sea levels.
 And even though the Hawaiian Monk Seal is primarily found in the Leeward Islands, approximately 150-200 have migrated towards the main islands and starting having pups—thus giving way to the rare but not unfathomable possibility of seeing a seal sunbathing on one of Hawaii’s famed beaches.

 But such propagation hasn’t taken the Hawaiian Monk Seal off of the endangered species list.
 Estimations vary, but it’s believed that no more than 900-1,100 Hawaiian Monk Seals remain in existence.
 In a federal project that will ultimately cost $378 million and require 54 years, efforts have been put into place to keep what’s left of this species alive and on the uptick towards thriving.

 Part of that is accomplished through what’s come to be known as “seal protection zones.”
-Helmed by volunteers for the federal government’s “Monk Seal Response Network,” these precincts are taped off and watched over by a team of helpers when a seal is spotted off shore, thereby keeping the scarcely-seen animal safe from beachgoers.
+Helmed by volunteers for the federal government’s “Monk Seal Response Network,” these precincts are taped off and watched over by a team of helpers when a seal is spotted offshore, thereby keeping the scarcely-seen animal safe from beachgoers.
 And while a slew of suspicious deaths have occurred from Molokai to Kauai, during his tenure, President Obama expanded the size of the Papahānaumokuākea Marine National Monument in northwestern Hawaii to more than half a million square miles—in other words, double the size of France.
 This space, protected from all but recreational and subsistence fishing, is deemed one of the surest ways that we can safeguard our waters and ocean animals from human disturbances and climate change.

 All of which is a boon for the creature—and for its many admirers.